Last updated on July 13th, 2022 at 02:59 pm

-As many times as I daydream about any form of world travel, I never really gave much thought to the possibility of teaching English abroad.
-That is, until my baby-boomer mother told me she was inspired by my college friend, Kate, to teach English abroad in China.
+As many times as I dream about any form of world travel, I never really gave much thought to the possibility of teaching English abroad.
+That is until my baby-boomer mother told me she was inspired by my college friend, Kate, to teach English abroad in China.

 “You go over the summer and you actually teach the teachers who teach English,” my mom replied.

 Although I was still trying to piece together why someone who never talked about traveling to China or teaching anything but art in her life would want to indulge in two foreign subjects at once.

 Sensing my slight skepticism about her travel inquiry, she replied, “Kate did it and she loved it!”

 Bingo.
 She said the magic word to validate her wanderlust … “Kate.”